nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 24 - Input & Output Devices.md

 - Potential speeds go up with every iteration of cable
 #### Bi-Directional and Transfer
 - Very important for, say, networking, and cloud computing/storage
-- Is acheived with one of two protocols:
+- Is achieved with one of two protocols:
+	1. Full Duplex
+		- Complete set of lines in both directions
--
+		- Send/receive are simultaneous
+	2. Half Duplex
+		1. Share 1 set of lines